-If you’re like me – the taste and flavors of some recipes can send you back in time!
-This Hamburger Cheese Bake is the perfect example of a long-forgotten dish that my mother used to make – but one taste, and I’m a little kid back at home!
+If you’re like me – the taste and flavors of some recipes can send you back in time.
+This Hamburger Cheese Bake is the perfect example of a long-forgotten dish that my mother used to make – but after just one taste, I’m a little kid back home again, sitting at the dinner table!

 There’s nothing fancy at all about this comforting, family-friendly dish – egg noodles, tomato sauce, ground beef, onions, green bell pepper and scallions, plus a combination of cottage cheese, sour cream, cream cheese and Parmesan cheese – all layered together, then baked in the oven.